lorycontixd/Data-challenge-1/README.md

 # Data-challenge-1
- Repositoy to contain files for the first data challenge.
+ Repository to contain files for the first data challenge.